sulfo/xml-sitemap-feed/readme.txt

 `
 and upload it to your web root...

-= Can I do a Network Activate with this plugin on WP3.0 MS / WPMU ? =
+= Can I do a Network Activate on WP3.0 MS / Site Wide Activate on WPMU with this plugin ? =

+Yes.

+= Can I run this plugin from /mu-plugins/ on WP3.0 MS / WPMU ? =

 Yes.